The more we can do holistically to manage the symptoms of CPL, the better the horse’s quality of life will be.

 We need to be clear – stabling will not work for these horses long term.
 We know that it is detrimental and will cause a rapid progression in the disease, but many CPL owners are bound by limitations on livery yards and even their own land if it is prone to flooding or excessive mud over winter.
 So while everyone who can, should turn their CPL horses out 24/7, for those who aren’t able to it’s a good idea to opt for the biggest stable possible and provide enrichment so the horse moves around more indoors.
 If you have turnout, talk to your yard owner about putting up a temporary track system in your paddock to encourage more movement.
 With cases on the increase, livery yards need to adapt and accommodate CPL horses needs.

-To combat the stable problem, Rebecka Blenntoft developed both the DIY Approved Stable Bandage Method (ASBM) and the pioneering new Equilymph wraps, which you can enquire about by emailing email@example.com
+To combat the stable problem, Rebecka Blenntoft developed a DIY technique – the Approved Stable Bandage Method (ASBM) which you can enquire about by emailing email@example.com

 10. Medically correct compression and the SBW method